 BATTERY GAS IS EXPLOSIVE

-- Wear safety glasses.

-- Do not smoke.

-- To reduce arcing when disconnecting or reconnecting battery cables, always disconnect the negative (-) battery cable first and reconnect it last.
+- Wear safety glasses and do not smoke while servicing batteries. - When disconnecting or reconnecting battery cables, always disconnect the negative (-) battery cable first and reconnect it last to reduce arcing.

 MOVING PARTS CAN CAUSE SEVERE PERSONAL INJURY OR DEATH